Share on your social networks; it only takes 5 seconds. Thanks! EN ESPAÑOL.

 The Zacahuil is served on plates that have a little piece of a fresh banana leave on them and is eaten with a spoon.
 Some people add pickled jalapeños and carrots.

-* Prepare the (Masa) corn dough mixing 5 cups of corn masa harina for Tamales with 5 cups of chicken broth or water.
+* Prepare the (Masa) corn dough according to the package instructions mixing corn masa harina for Tamales with chicken broth or water.

-** You can also add chicken cut in pieces.
+** You can also add chicken cut in pieces.¡Buen provecho!